plank/laravel-mediable/docs/source/configuration.rst

      *
      * * 'increment': the new file's name is given an incrementing suffix
      * * 'replace' : the old file and media model is deleted
+     * * 'update' : the old file is replaced, but the media model is updated
      * * 'error': an Exception is thrown
      *
      */